INFORMSJoC/2019.0163/README.md

 ## Cite

-To cite this repository, please cite the [paper - TODO: Update URL](https://arxiv.org/abs/1807.09676) using its DOI.
+To cite this repository, please cite the paper using its DOI.

 Below is the BibTex for citing the paper.